sky-warp/DLLauncher/README.md

   1) Enter gane ID
   2) Enjoy it

+If you havent install or recentlr delete the game which ID you entered, but you have it in your Steam library - then steam just offer you to install it.

 This launcher needs a lot of polishing, I knew it, but I know, that step by step I can make a good programm and finish my project, which help me understand C# better and deeply.

 Next goal: *Implement feauture that allows user to input game name, so launcher would take SteamDB ID automatically*